microstrob/hello-world/README.md

 # hello-world
-Just another repository
+Just another repository.
+Microstrob here.
-Microstrob here, this is my first visit to GitHub.
+This is my first visit to GitHub.
 Hopefully I will enjoy this journey ;-)
-Than the real stuff can start, the real code after thsi exercise.
+Than the real stuff can start, the real code after this exercise.

 Regards,